theprinceraj/Profile-Cards-API/README.md

 ## Customization

-You can customize the appearance of the profile card by modifying the HTML and CSS templates located in the `public` directory.
+You can customize the appearance of the profile card by modifying the HTML and CSS templates located in the `template` directory.
 Adjust fonts, colors, and layouts to suit your branding or design preferences.

 ## Dependencies